adamluckydo/ontology/Buddhism.md

 “And now, monks, I thought: ‘This truth that I have realized is profound, hard to see, hard to understand, pure, peaceful, sublime, beyond the realm of reasoning, subtle, and only the wise can experience it’”

-"Consciousness without feature, without end, luminous all around, does not partake of the solidity of earth, the liquidity of water, the radiance of fire, the windiness of wind, the divinity of devas."

-"There, I declare, is no coming, no going, no stopping, no passing away, no arising.
+"There is that dimension, monks, where there is neither earth, nor water, nor fire, nor wind; neither dimension of the infinitude of space, nor dimension of the infinitude of consciousness, nor dimension of nothingness, nor dimension of neither perception nor non-perception; neither this world, nor the next world, nor sun, nor moon.
+And there, I say, there is neither coming, nor going, nor staying; neither passing away nor arising.
 It is without foundation.
 It continues not.
-This indeed is the end of suffering."
+This, just this, is the end of suffering."

 “Where all phenomena cease, there all ways of speaking cease.”